-I love the cloches and I made one before from chicken wire but it just wasn't the look I wanted.
+I just love cloches!
+I've made one before from chicken wire but it just wasn't the look I wanted.
 I saw this wire trash basket at the Dollar store and thought this would be perfect to try again.
 My girlfriend and I had lunch the day before and she bought one at Kirkland's but I just wouldn't spend the money.
-I knew I could make one for a faction of the cost of hers.
-So lets get started
+I knew I could make one for a fraction of the cost of hers.
+So let's get started

 What you'll need:

-Step one you'll remove the bottom of the wire basket with your wire cutters.
-Just do the last row that is round the basket
+Remove the bottom of the wire basket with your wire cutters.
+Just do the last row that is around the basket.

-After that is off you'll bend the top down and pinch tightly together like an accordion, all the way around making the hole on top about 1.5
+After that is off you'll bend the top down and pinch tightly together like an accordion, all the way around making the hole on top smaller.

 Once you get to a smaller size you'll take the wood candle stick and push the edges down and any bends that are not smooth.
 Then set that aside for a minute.